BRChatman/ticket-lifecycle/README.md

 <h2>Lessons Learned</h2>

-The protocols for how tickets are managed can differ depending on the work environment.
-There may be a quota for how many tickets need to be resolved within a certain time frame and certain tickets will have to be prioritized depending on the situation.
+Mutliple HelpDesk users may interact with a single ticket and also the ticket may change tier level depending on the information given through the life of the ticket.
+The SLA's (Service Level Agreements) may differ dependent upon the nature of the ticket and severity.
 This complete simulation was built to perform osTicketing duties in a work environment.